 Student has a paper and pencil test and can test in regular lab with extended testing time.

-Student has a paper and pencil test or computerized test and has been approved for a private room, has a reader, scribe, etc. and requires a private room setting.
+Student has a paper and pencil test, or computerized test and has been approved for a private room, has a scribe, interpreter, reader, etc. and requires a private room setting.

 Please make sure you schedule the correct type of ADA testing needed so the Testing staff can schedule accordingly and accommodate as many students as possible.
 If you have questions, please call 901-333-4170.